krvivi28/cn_test_codes/lecture-6/topic-1/problem/problemStatement.md

     Implement a GET route ("/createblog") in the "index.js" file, which serves as the main entry point of the application.
 This route should:
         1. Utilize the "renderBlogForm" function from the "blog.controller.js" file to render the blog creation form view.

+## Output

+    You can find the sample output in the output folder.

 ## Note

 Your implementation should follow the Node.js MVC pattern, ensuring a clear separation of concerns among models, views, and controllers.
 Additionally, it should leverage the EJS templating engine to render the necessary views.